erikrose/parsimonious/README.rst

 0.3
   * Support comments in grammar definition syntax.
   * Add support for the ``!`` ("not") operator.
+  * Completely change the ``&`` operator to conform to the original PEG syntax, which I neglected to read carefully enough.
+(Did Parsing Techniques summarize it wrong?
+They did suggest a workaround of "AB & A" for a trailing lookahead.)
+Now it's a unary prefix operator and more convenient to use.

 0.2
   * Support matching of prefixes and other not-to-the-end slices of strings by